danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 ## Problem 1 View Specific Logic Mixed With Router

-The contact form needed interactive behavior—event handlers for form submission, loading states, validation, and success messaging.
+The contact form needed interactive behavior such as event handlers for form submission, loading states, validation, and success messaging.
 Where should this logic live?
 In the naive first attempt, all this logic was placed in the router itself, in a method called `initializeView()` that would check which view was active and initialize the appropriate functionality.

 The router was responsible for routing, but it also contained form handling logic, and potentially any other interactive behavior I might need in future views.
 It was a clear violation of separation of concerns, and I could already see how unwieldy this would become as the application grew.